JCKE/CMPUT275_Project/a4_game/README.md

 - Factory: main base where you can build ground units and other bases from it.
 No cost.
 - Airstrip: allows you to build and refuel air units.
 Not free to build.
 - Shipyard: allows you to build water units.
 Not free to build.
 Must be built on a sand tile.
+- Unit buttons: The rest of the buttons are for building the various units

 Sound Credits
 -------------